elmahio/documentation/docs/using-the-rest-api.md

 (replace `LOG_ID` with your log ID):

-The `title` field is the only required field on a message, but fields for specifying severity, timestamp etc. are there.
+The `title` field is the only required field on a message, but fields for specifying severity, timestamp, etc. are there.
 For more information, check out the [documentation](https://api.elmah.io/swagger/ui/index).

-If everything where successful, the API returns a HTTP status code of `201` and a location to where to fetch the new message.
+If everything where successful, the API returns an HTTP status code of `201` and a location to where to fetch the new message.
 If the endpoint fails, the response will contain a description of what went wrong.
 Forgetting to set `Content-Length`, `Content-Type` and similar, will result in an invalid request.

 ### Getting a message